deathcraft/guessing-template/README.md

+Guessing game template
+=================
 Simple template for a guessing game written on Action Script 3
-=================